Improved Robustness of Deep Reinforcement Learning for Control of Time-Varying Systems by Bounded Extremum Seeking: ES-DRL for Particle Accelerators

 \emph{ES controller:} To reduce transients and accelerate adaptation, the ES controller is warm-started with the RL actor’s output.
 The ES objective is to maximize the same reward \(V(o(t))\).
 We use \(\alpha>0\) and distinct \(\omega_i>0\) as dither parameters, and set feedback gain \(k = 15\).

 \emph{Safety supervisor:} The supervisor generates the binary switch \(\beta(o(t))\) from envelope measurements.
-Beam loss increases as the beam envelope approaches the beam–pipe aperture (maximum radius \(r_{\max}\)), we enforce a safety margin by constraining the beam to remain within \(70\%\) of \(r_{\max}\).
+It is evaluated at every discrete control step, so the handoff occurs immediately once the envelope threshold is violated.
+Beam loss increases as the beam envelope approaches the beam–pipe aperture; we enforce a safety margin by constraining the beam to remain within \(70\%\) of \(r_{\max}\).
 Given the RL action \(u_{\mathrm{RL}}\), we integrate the KV equations \eqref{eq:kvx}–\eqref{eq:kvy} to obtain \(X(z,t)\) and \(Y(z,t)\) along the line (cf. Fig.~\ref{fig:Beam_KV}).

 Let \(r_{\max}\) denote the allowable beam–pipe radius (Fig.~\ref{fig:Beam_KV}), with \(r_{\max}=25.4 \si{mm}\).
 The switching law is